 Without an Italian tax ID number, you’ll need to use the Trenitalia app as a guest, and therefore your tickets won’t be saved within the app itself.

 This sounds more intimidating than it is–we use the Trenitalia app to purchase train tickets all the time–but it’s something to be aware of.

 You can buy regional train tickets whenever you want.

 These are the “slow” trains, and their prices are set by the government.

-For example, if you want to travel from Florence to Bologna on the slow/regional train, you can simply show up and buy your ticket that day, no advance planning required.
+For example, if you want to travel from Florence to Bologna on the slow/regional train, you can simply show up and buy your ticket that day, and no advance planning is required.

 However, high-speed rail tickets must be purchased ASAP.